awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_s3.IBucket

-The S3 bucket for storing the artifacts.
+The S3 Bucket for storing the artifacts.

 ---